-First, log in to iTunes Connect.
+First, log in to App Store Connect.

 Navigate to My Apps.
 Select your application and find General Information section under App Information tab.
 From there you can see your app’s identifier.
 This is confusingly named Apple ID.